 - Please remember as part of your tenancy agreement you will be responsible for the behaviour of the lodger.
 If they cause a nuisance or annoyance then action could be taken against you for breach of tenancy.

-We are a not-for-profit organisation; we do not permit residents to charge a lodger more than 50% of their weekly rent or £50 per week whichever is the least.
+We are a not-for-profit organisation; we do not permit residents to charge a lodger more than 50% of their weekly rent or £50 per week, whichever is the lower amount.